 - Never exercise before bedtime as it wakes you up.
-Try and exercise at least 5 hours prior to going to bed
+Try and exercise at least 5 hours before going to bed.

 - Don’t drink anything for 2 hours before you go to bed, this includes water.
-Have as much water as you want during the day and stop around 7.30pm – 8pm.
-If you feel thirsty, swish water around your mouth and then spit it out.
+Have as much water as you want during the day and stop around 7.30 pm – 8 pm.
+If you feel thirsty, swish water around your mouth and spit it out.
 This tricks your brain into thinking that you have consumed water and you will feel less thirsty.

-- Reading in bed is also good but again try and avoid reading for work or thrillers.
-Make sure that your bedroom is very dark when you go to bed for the night.
+- Reading in bed is also good, but try to avoid reading for work or thrillers.
+Ensure your bedroom is very dark when you go to bed for the night.
 If you need to get up overnight to go to the toilet, do not check the time.

 When you haven’t slept well overnight it’s tempting to stay in bed during the day or fall asleep on your bed during the day.
 Just use your bed to sleep in overnight.
 If you start to feel sleepy during the day, wake yourself up by doing something active, preferably something you enjoy.
 You can also splash cold water on your face.

 Falling asleep during the day continues to disrupt your sleep cycle, which has a negative impact on your sleep overnight.
-While its hard not to just give in and fall asleep, it’s very important that you put off falling asleep until your natural sleep time at night.
+While it’s hard not to give in and fall asleep, it’s very important that you put off falling asleep until your natural sleep time at night.

-When you do go to bed, it may be the first time in the day you have been alone with your thoughts and without the stimulation, noise and action of the every-day, there is nothing to distract you from difficult and distressing thoughts.
+When you do go to bed, it may be the first time in the day you have been alone with your thoughts and without the stimulation, noise and action of every day, where there is nothing to distract you from difficult and distressing thoughts.

 This can be due to negative beliefs.
 Some people believe they don’t have the right to a good night’s sleep, others think they are incapable of getting to sleep.
 These beliefs can also produce physical symptoms, putting the body in a state of muscle tension – a major factor in preventing sleep.
 The tenser you become the more impossible it is to fall asleep.

-To gain more control over your sleep, increase your awareness of how tense you are, prior to going to sleep and practice this technique to decrease the tension:
+To gain more control over your sleep, increase your awareness of how tense you are, prior to going to sleep and practice the following technique to decrease the tension.

 Focus on a time in your life when you felt happy, content, relaxed and safe.
 These four states can induce muscle relaxation and trigger sleep.
 At first, you may find your mind wandering.
 If this happens, remind yourself, this is very normal and take yourself back to the beginning of the exercise.
 The sensation of frustration should pass.